SimonDarksideJ/SimonDarksideJ.github.io/_posts/2025-11-21-using-ai-tooling-a-lessons-learned-exercise.md

 Keeping up to date is a struggle, but it does not have to be, include all the tools available to you to make your life easier, or at least smoother.
 The tools can simply type faster than you, so use that to your advantage.

-> [!IMPORTANT]
-> But even given all the resource, **DO NOT** trust the result, check it, validate it, challenge the generated pre-conceptions.
+> **Important:** But even given all the resource, **DO NOT** trust the result, check it, validate it, challenge the generated pre-conceptions.
 Even with the extra steps to read through what has been created, the workflow is still significantly faster.
 So use it when it makes sense, and for those things you take joy in, don't, and keep having fun.